Arthur Redner: Mining and coaching career

-Later years
+Later life

 Redner married the former Belle Olson in 1911.
 The couple lived in Bessemer until 1934, when Redner retired.
 They moved to Detroit, where Redner served on the board of directors of Grand View Hospital.
 During World War II, Redner returned to the workforce as an engineer for the Vickers Corp. in Detroit.
 He retired again in 1955 and moved with his wife to Calumet, Michigan.

 In 1954, he was selected as one of the 20 charter members of the Gogebic Range Hall of Fame as published in the Ironwood Daily Globe.
 In 1968, the couple moved to Northbrook, Illinois, to be near their daughter Ellen Probst.
 Redner's wife died in 1971.
 In November 1973, Redner died at age 93 at Lutheran General Hospital in Park Ridge, Illinois.
 He was the last surviving member of the 1901 "Point-a-Minute" team.
 Redner was survived by a son, R. David Redner, and a daughter, Ellen Probst.
 His son, Arthur Redner, Jr., died in 1926.